andrzimin72/Option-Pricing-and-Analytics/README.md

 - price hundreds of options at once (across strikes/maturities);
 - compute Greeks for entire surfaces;
 - calibrate implied volatility smiles/skews from market data;
-- export results to CSV for Excel, Python, or R.
+- export results to CSV for Excel and Python.

 Used for:
 - risk analysis;